The healthy, skinny condiment recipe for all your main dishes is Cucumber Raita.

-This Indian cucumber raita is a creamy, delicious and the best raita for Indian biryani.
-Furthermore, the recipe is very straightforward and easy to make.
+This Indian cucumber raita is creamy, delicious, and best for Indian biryani.
+Furthermore, the recipe is straightforward to make.

 How easy is this right?